2022-11-29

 2022-05-05

-Restore AdventureWorks on SQL Server 2019
+Restore AdventureWorks

 There are several SQL Server sample databases from Microsoft, and one of the easiest to start and still somewhat up-to-date is AdventureWorks.
 There are various versions and editions of the database, and they are described in the Microsoft document "AdventureWorks sample databases".